TransparentHealth/direct-test-certificates/README.md

 **DISCLAIMER:** The Direct Certificate Authority (DirectCA) should not be used in production purposes and is for research and testing purposes only.

-**DISCLAIMER:** The DirectCA tool supports only Certification Revocation Lists (CRL).
-It does not support OCSP (https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol)  at this time.
+**DISCLAIMER:** The DirectCA tool supports only Certification Revocation Lists(CRL) https://en.wikipedia.org/wiki/Certificate_revocation_list .
+It does not support Online Certificate Status Protocol (OCSP) (https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol) at this time.

 Purpose and Audience
 --------------------